Skip to Content

 If you’re interested in living a more sustainable lifestyle you should check out 101 Ways to Go Zero Waste.

-If you’ve already read that one, here’s a list of sustainability books I love.
+And if you’ve already read that one, here’s a list of sustainability books I love.

 call a friend:

+If you’re feeling down or lonely, pick up the phone and call a friend or family member.
 I know that I always feel better after chatting with my mom or one of my best friends.

-To make this a double whammy, combine a few of these self-care tips.
+To make this a double whammy, combine a few of these self care tips.

 Talk with your loved ones while you’re taking a walk.
 Fresh air, being outdoors, and good conversation always makes me feel good.